Kuroki1931/pseudo_network/README.md

 # task example
 ## dataset preparation
-In this task, we use nepal raod information as pseudo network. download npl_rdsl_trans_25K_50K_sdn_wgs84.zip from https://data.humdata.org/dataset/nepal-road-network unser ./data/road dir.
+In this task, we use nepal raod information as pseudo network.
+Download npl_rdsl_trans_25K_50K_sdn_wgs84.zip from https://data.humdata.org/dataset/nepal-road-network unser ./data/road dir.
 ![画像](/assets/road.png)

 ## run data_collection.py or data_collection.ipynb
 In this file, you will get random target district road, goal points, and random start points.

 ### target district raod
-We create target district mesh because road information is heavyto use directoly.
+We create target district mesh because road information is heavy to use directoly.
 By using the target district mesh, the road info is clipped.
+You can change the polygon info in the code.
 ![画像](/assets/tar_road.png)
 ![画像](/assets/tar_road_dis.png)